jpnws/goodjob/README.md

 GoodJob is a web-based job application tracker powered by React, helping users organize and manage their job search with ease.

+- Job title
+- Company name
+- Job post link
+- Date of application
+- Status of the application
+- Point of contact
+- General notes